Accredited, Online ACLS Training in Kentucky

 Nurses: We are accepted by the KY Board of Nursing because we are ANCC accredited

-According to Kentucky Administrative Regulation 201 KAR 20:215,
+According to Kentucky administrative regulation 201 KAR 20:215,

 validation of CE/competency must include one of the following: 1.
 Proof of earning 14 approved contact hours;